Garathd/vidx-video-sharing/README.md

 - Order profile videos by Category
 - Order all videos by User
 - Order all videos by Category
-- Edit a video using the url and video id for a video that is mine
+- Edit a video using the URL and video id for a video that is mine
-- Edit a video using the url and video id for a video that is another users video
+- Edit a video using the URL and video id for a video that is another user’s video
-- Delete a video using the url and video id for a video that is mine
+- Delete a video using the URL and video id for a video that is mine
-- Delete a video using the url and video id for a video that is another users video
+- Delete a video using the URL and video id for a video that is another user’s video
 - Logout